 Is sign language provided for talks?

-At present we don’t offer signing for talks or workshops, nor a festival programme for the hard of seeing, but please contact us to ask about particular assistance we can offer; if we know in advance, we can plan to help you.
-Once you’re on site, ask at the Info Point for any specific help and we’ll do our best to accommodate you.
+We don’t offer signing for talks or workshops, nor a festival programme for the hard of seeing, but please contact us to ask about particular assistance we can offer; if we know in advance, we can plan to help you.
+Once you’re on-site, ask at the Info Point for any specific help, and we’ll do our best to accommodate you.

 Do you offer free parking for Blue Badge holders?

-Yes we do - please add a no-cost vehicle ticket to your booking when purchasing your tickets.
-You can also book vehicle passes separately if you already have your entry tickets.
+Yes, we do - please add a no-cost vehicle ticket to your booking when purchasing your tickets.
+You can also book vehicle passes separately if you already have entry tickets.
+A disabled vehicle pass does not automatically grant access to the accessible camping area.
+Please fill out the form above to book your space.

 I need to camp in a quiet area - is this possible?

-Although there is nowhere on site that is completely noise- or activity-free, stewards can point you in the direction of areas that are further away from noise or likely to be less densely populated with people during the event.
+Although there is nowhere on site that is entirely noise- or activity-free, stewards can point you toward areas that are further away from noise or likely to be less densely populated with people during the event.

 Are there any quiet spaces within the event space?

-There are no areas that are completely noise or that we can guarantee will be people free.
-However, we do hold a quiet lounge space at our info point tent that you are welcome to visit at any time during their opening hours which are published in the festival programme.
-You can also go to welfare where they have comfortable couches and a team on hand to support people.
-For outdoor space, you may like to make your way to the woodland glade are which is often less crowded and has hammocks in the trees where you can take some time out.
+There are no areas that are entirely noise-free or that we can guarantee will be people-free.
+However, we hold a quiet lounge space at our info point tent that you are welcome to visit at any time during their opening hours, which are published in the festival programme.
+You can also go to welfare, where they have comfortable couches, weighted blankets and blackout eye masks and a team to support people.
+For outdoor space, you may like to make your way to the woodland glade area, which is often less crowded and has hammocks in the trees where you can take some time out.

-While the festival site does change from year-to-year, there are many things about it that stay the same.
-You can see pictures of the festival site and some of the areas here.
-The festival programme is published online before the event and will be available on the event page from around the beginning of June.
+While the festival site does change from year to year, many things stay the same.
+You can see pictures of the festival site and some areas here.
+The festival programme will be published online before the event and available on the event page from around the beginning of June.
 To be notified when it comes out, please sign up for our newsletter or socials - links for these are above.
 Please note that the programme only contains some of the timings for events at the festival.
-This is because there are usually changes right up until the start and so it's not possible to confirm these before the programme print deadline.
-However, these are usually available once the event has started and you can see times for the current day and the next day's events on our information boards.
+This is because there are usually changes right up until the start, and so it's not possible to confirm these before the programme print deadline.
+However, these are generally available once the event has started, and you can see times for the current day's and the next day's events on our information boards.
 The info tent will also be able to help with days beyond that.

 Other helpful information